Chinwenduekeh/devops_projects/README.md

 8. Use arithematic expansion $ (( ...)) to compute the answer.

-9. Print the final result
+9. Print the final result:

 10. Run the script: ./filename.sh